albert-decatur/SQL-for-Windows-Users/README.md

 ```

-The output tells us that Cambodia recieved $114,500,000 2011 USD from World Bank in commitment transactions for Active projects over the entire dataset, and $436,580,000 USD 2011 for Closed projects.
+The output tells us that Cambodia received $114,500,000 USD 2011 from World Bank in commitment transactions for Active projects over the entire dataset, and $436,580,000 USD 2011 for Closed projects.
 One crucial idea is the **scope** of your dataset.

 Our input data is just for the World Bank as a donor, and only for some years!
 Another obvious issue with a column like status is **when** your dataset was compiled!
 If most of the data is from a long time ago you should expect most projects to be Closed.
 This is not a sign that the World Bank has given up on any funding.

 Always keep the scope in mind.
 Good metadata will tell you the scope, when the dataset was made, who made it, what the input data was, and many other crucial concerns.